 Power Query Tutorial

-Cleaning the data and getting the data from multiple sources is the biggest challenge for excel users.
-To aid all these, Microsoft has introduced “Power Query” for excel.
-So if you are new to Power Query, then we will take you through in this tutorial.
+Cleaning and getting the data from multiple sources is the biggest challenge for Excel users.
+Microsoft has introduced “Power Query” for Excel to aid all these.
+So, if you are new to Power Query, we will take you through this tutorial.

-Power Query is an additional tool available for Excel from Excel 2016 onwards versions, but you can use to for Excel 2013 & 2010 version also as an add-in.
-When we get the data from external sources to excel data will be in an ugly format and almost unworkable with that data, we know you have experienced this!.
+Power Query is an additional tool available for Excel from Excel 2016 onwards versions.
+But, you can also use Excel 2013 and 2010 versions as an add-in.
+However, when we get the data from external sources to Excel, data will be in an ugly format and almost unworkable with that data.
+We know you have experienced this!

 But using Power Query in ExcelPower Query In ExcelPower Query is an excel tool used to import data from different sources, transform (change) it as required, and return a refined dataset in the workbook., we can access, transform, and clean all the ugly data into a readable format.
-Not only that Power Query can be used to write queries and we can reuse those queries to get the updated data by just clicking on “Refresh” button.
+We can also use Power Query to write queries and reuse those queries to get the updated data by clicking on the “Refresh” button.

-With all the above features Power Query is still user friendly and actually, you can learn this much easier than you have learnt MS Excel in the first place.
+With all the above features, Power Query is still user-friendly.
+You can learn this much easier than you have learned MS Excel in the first place.

 You need not have any programming language experience for this, unlike VBA.

-Note: In Excel 2016 version power query is available as “Get & Transform” under “Data” tab but in Excel 2010 & 2013 version it is an add-in.
+Note: The Excel 2016 version Power Query is available as “Get & Transform Data” under the “Data” tab.
+But, in the Excel 2010 and 2013 versions is an add-in.
 You can use this link to download the Power Query add-in.

-Make sure you download the version (32 bit or 64 bit) as per MS Excel bit version.
+Make sure you download the version (32-bit or 64-bit) as per the MS Excel bit version.
 After installing this, you should see this as a separate tab.

 How to Work with Power Query?

-Working with Excel Power Query is just fun because of user-friendly options, and also it has so many features in it we will try to give some example here.
+Working with Excel Power Query is just fun because of its user-friendly options.
+It has so many features that we will try to give some examples.

 Example – Import Data from Text File

-Getting the data from a text file is common, and each column is separated by delimiter value.
+Getting the data from a text file is common.
+A delimiter value separates each column.
 For example, look at the below data table.

-We will use power query to import this data and transform it the format which excel loves working with.
+We will use a Power Query to import this data and transform it into a format that Excel loves working with.

-- Now it will ask you to choose the file that you would like to import, so choose the file and click on “Ok”.
+- Now, it will ask you to choose the file you would like to import, so choose the file and click on “OK.”

-- This will display the preview of the data before it loads to power query model, and it looks like this.
+- It will display the data preview before it loads to the Power Query model.
+It looks like this.

-As you can see above, it has automatically detected the delimiter as “comma” and segregated the data into multiple columns.
+As you can see above, it has automatically detected the delimiter as a “Comma” and segregated the data into multiple columns.

-- Click on “Load” at the bottom and data will be loaded to excel file in excel table format.
+- Click “Load” at the bottom, which will load data to an Excel file in Excel table format.

-- Once the data is loaded to excel the connected text file should be intact with excel, so go to the text file and add two extra lines of data.
+- Once the data is loaded to Excel, the connected text file should be intact Excel.
+So, go to the “Text File Data” and add two extra data lines.

-- Under “Query” click on “Refresh” button and data will be refreshed with updated two new rows.
+- Under “Query,” click on the “Refresh” button.
+It will refresh data with updated two new rows.

-- There is another problem here, i.e. first row is not captured as a column header.
+- There is another problem here, i.e., the first row is not captured as a column header.

-- This will open the power query editor tab.
+- It will open the “Power Query Editor” tab.

-- To make the first row as header under HOME tab, click on “Use First Row as Header”.
+- To make the first row a header, under the “Home” tab, click “Use First Row as Header.”

-- So this will make the first row as a column header, and we can see this below.
+- So, this will make the first row a column header.
+We can see this below.

-- Click on “Close & Load” under the HOME tab, and data will be back to excel with modified changes.
+- Click “Close & Load” under the “Home” tab.
+It will return data to Excel with modified changes.

 - Now in excel, we have data like this.

-Without changing the actual position of the data, power query modified the data.
+Without changing the actual position of the data, the Power Query modified the data.

 Introduction to Power Query Window

-When you look at the power query window, you must be confused, let us introduce you to the power query window.
+When you look at the Power Query window, you must be confused.
+So, let us introduce you to the Power Query window.

 - Data Preview – This is the preview of the data of the selected query table.

-- Properties – This is the properties of the selected table.
+- Properties – It is the properties of the selected table.

-- Applied Steps – This is the most important, all the applied steps in the power query displayed here.
+- Applied Steps – The most important.
+All the applied steps in the Power Query are displayed here.
 We can undo actions by deleting the queries.

-This is the introductory tutorial to excel Power Query model, and we have many other things to do with Power Query and will see those in coming articles.
+It is the introductory tutorial to the Excel Power Query model.
+We have many other things to do with Power Query and will see those in the coming articles.

 Things to Remember

-This has been a guide to Excel Power Query Tutorial.
-Here we discuss step by step guide of how to work with Power Query along with examples.
-You can learn more about excel from the following articles –
+This article is a guide to Excel Power Query Tutorial.
+Here, we discuss a step-by-step guide to working with Power Query, along with examples.
+You can learn more about Excel from the following articles: –